luismartinezs/ahtleanx-home-workout-app/README.md

 - [x] Last exercise end goes to completed page
 - [x] Other round button breaks, all internal links must be router-link
 - [x] Pause screen is semi-transparent
+- [x] Another round button doesnt reset exercises index to 0
+- [ ] Message" I am not affiliated to AthleanX

 ### Nice to have:

+Reach
+- [ ] Share icons in menu
+- [ ] Share workout in Instagram when workout is finished, with custom message

 Design
 - [x] Make 'home' a bit nicer